 The evaluation consists of polysomnography and observation (and sometimes video recording) of unusual movements during an entire night's sleep.
 Other tests are sometimes also done.

 Polysomnography is usually done overnight in a sleep laboratory, which may be located in a hospital, clinic, hotel room, or other facility that is equipped with a bed, bathroom, and monitoring equipment.
 Electrodes are pasted to the scalp and face to record the brain's electrical activity (electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more , or EEG) as well as eye movements.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more , or EEG) as well as eye movements.
 Applying these electrodes is painless.
 The recordings help provide doctors with information about sleep stages.
 Electrodes are also attached to other areas of the body to record heart rate (electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
 This record, the electrocardiogram (also known as an ECG)... read more , or ECG), muscle activity (electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more ), and breathing.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more ), and breathing.
 A painless clip is attached to a finger or an ear to record oxygen levels in the blood.
 Polysomnography can detect breathing disorders (such as obstructive or central sleep apnea), seizure disorders, narcolepsy, periodic limb movement disorder, and unusual movements and behaviors during sleep (parasomnias).
 Polysomnography is now commonly done in the home to diagnose obstructive sleep apnea, but not any other sleep disorders.

 A multiple sleep latency test is done to distinguish between physical fatigue and excessive daytime sleepiness and to check for narcolepsy.
 People spend the day in a sleep laboratory.
 They are given the opportunity to take five naps at 2-hour intervals.
 They lie in a darkened room and are asked to take a nap.
 Polysomnography is used as part of this test to assess how quickly people fall asleep.
 It detects when people fall asleep and is used to monitor the stages of sleep during the naps.